 Ohio residents who also are members of the Amateur Trapshooting Association may submit to the Hall of Fame Board a possible inductee for consideration.

-Submissions must be in writing and include the individual’s resume of qualifications.
-Entries should be addressed to the Hall of Fame Board Chairman, c/o OTSA Secretary Noreen Snively by November 1.
+Submissions must be in writing and include the individual’s resume’ of qualifications and the inductee application cover sheet. (listed below).
+Entries must be addressed to the Hall of Fame Board Chairman, c/o OTSA Secretary Noreen Snively and postmarked by November 1.

 QUALIFICATIONS AND SELECTION PROCESS

 An inductee may be selected for one or both of the following: shooting ability and/or individual contributions to the sport.
 The candidate must be an Ohio native, spent most of his or her shooting career in Ohio, or made a major contribution to the sport as an Ohio resident.

 Chairman– Martin Miller, OSTA Past President

 President Douglas Gormley

 NE Zone- Ron Arter

 SE Zone Steve Corwin